 1. Input

-Learners are introduced to conjunctions through listening and reading.
+Learners meet conjunctions through listening and reading.

 2. Controlled Practice